Roy Cortina

-Robert Vincent "Roy" Cortina (b.
-March 14, 1964 in New York City) is an American-born Argentine politician, president of the Socialist Party in the City of Buenos Aires.
+Robert Vincent "Roy" Cortina (born March 14, 1964 in New York City) is an American-born Argentine politician, president of the Socialist Party in the City of Buenos Aires.
 Since December 2015 he has served as the 3rd Vice President of the Buenos Aires City Legislature, after serving as a national deputy from 2007 to 2015.

 Roy Cortina is PRO's socialist ally and bets on its political future: "Horacio Rodriguez Larreta will know how to combine an inclusive and modernizing project in Argentina."